Oswald Peraza Player Props: Yankees vs. Angels

 Angels Pitching Rankings (2022)

-- The 8.7 strikeouts per nine innings compiled by the Angels pitching staff last season ranked 12th in MLB.
+- The pitching staff for the Angels had a collective 8.7 K/9 last season, which ranked 12th in the league.

-- Angels pitchers combined to give up 168 total home runs last year (one per game).
+- Angels pitchers combined to surrender 168 total home runs last year (one per game).
 That ranked 11th in baseball.

-- The Angels will look to Suarez (0-1) in his third start of the season.
+- The Angels will send Canning (0-0) out for his second start of the season.

-- In his last appearance -- in relief on Monday -- the lefty tossed 2/3 innings against the Boston Red Sox while surrendering hits.
+- In his last appearance -- in relief on Tuesday -- the righty threw 2/3 innings against the New York Yankees while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.